90 Days From January 13

 3. Habit Formation: Building Consistency and Momentum

 Building new habits often requires consistency and time.
 The 90-day period provides a perfect window to establish a new habit and make it stick.
-The key is to start small, focus on consistency, and track your progress regularly.
+Worth adding: the key is to start small, focus on consistency, and track your progress regularly.
 Small, incremental changes over 90 days can lead to significant transformation.

 Example: If your goal is to develop a regular exercise routine, you could start with 30 minutes of exercise three times a week for the first 30 days, gradually increasing the intensity and duration over the next 60 days.